 similar to those found in the Russell Midcap Index).
 Also, while all of the Funds may invest in foreign securities, the International Opportunities Fund and the Global Fund generally are committed to maintaining substantial percentages of their assets in foreign securities.
-Seeking current income also may be a consideration for all of the Funds, particularly the Flexible Capital Fund.
+Seeking current income also may be a consideration for all of the Funds.
 Other significant differences among the Funds are discussed in the summary of the Funds’ investment objectives and in the prospectus.